Hatfield–McCoy feud: Battle of the Grapevine Creek

 Between 1880 and 1891, the feud claimed more than a dozen members of the two families.
 On one occasion, the governors of West Virginia and Kentucky even threatened to have their militias invade each other's states.
 In response, Kentucky Governor S. B. Buckner sent his Adjutant General Sam Hill to Pike County to investigate the situation.

-A few days after the New Year's Massacre, a posse led by Pike County Deputy Sheriff Frank Philipps rode out to track down Anse's group across the state line into West Virginia.
+A few days after the New Year's Massacre, a posse led by Pike County Deputy Sheriff Frank “Bad Frank” Philipps rode out to track down Anse's group across the state line into West Virginia.
 Two McCoys were members of Philipps' posse, Bud and one of Randolph's sons, James "Jim" McCoy.
 The posse's first victim was Vance, who was killed in the woods after he refused to be arrested.
 Philipps then made other successive raids on Hatfield homes and supporters, capturing many and killing another three Hatfield supporters, before cornering the rest in Grapevine Creek on January 19.
-Unfortunately for Philipps, Anse and other Hatfields were waiting for them with an armed group of their own.
+Anse and other Hatfields were waiting for them with an armed group of their own.
 A battle ensued between the two parties, and the Hatfields were eventually apprehended.
 A deputy, Bill Dempsey, was wounded and executed by Frank Philipps after they surrendered.
-On August 24, 1888, eight of the Hatfields and their friends were indicted for the murder of Randolph's young daughter, Alfair McCoy (sometimes spelled Allaphare), who was killed during the New Year's Massacre.
-They included Cap, Johnse, Robert and Elliot Hatfield, Ellison Mounts, French Ellis, Charles Gillespie, and Thomas Chambers.
+On August 24, 1888, eight of the Hatfields and their friends were indicted for the murder of Randolph's young daughter Alifair McCoy (sometimes spelled Allaphare), who was killed during the New Year's Massacre.
+They included Cap, Johnse, Robert and Elliot Hatfield, Ellison “Cotton Top” Mounts, French Ellis, Charles Gillespie, and Thomas Chambers.